-Many women are possibly put off from exercising, or doing high impact workouts due to a uterine prolapse.
-Some women experience this after having a natural childbirth.
-Not only is the experience embarrassing and awkward, but if left untreated can lead to a urinary tract infection.
+Some women are sometimes discouraged from exercising or doing high impact workouts due to a uterine prolapse.
+Women sometimes experience this after having a natural childbirth.
+This can be embarrassing and awkward, but if left untreated, can lead to a urinary tract infection.
 More severe cases are ulceration of exposed tissue and prolapse of other pelvic organs such as the bladder or the rectum.
 For women over 50, this is one of the most common reasons for undergoing a hysterectomy.
 But it doesn’t have to be this way.

 It only takes a few exercises a day to strengthen your pelvic floor muscles.
 Of course, some cases are more severe than others and may require corrective surgery, but for most, this is certainly reversible with pelvic floor exercises.